Moon: Tidal effects

-The most commonly known effect of tidal forces are elevated sea levels called ocean tides.
+The most commonly known effect of tidal forces is elevated sea levels called ocean tides.
 While the Moon exerts most of the tidal forces, the Sun also exerts tidal forces and therefore contributes to the tides as much as 40% of the Moon's tidal force; producing in interplay the spring and neap tides.

 The tides are two bulges in the Earth's oceans, one on the side facing the Moon and the other on the side opposite.
 As the Earth rotates on its axis, one of the ocean bulges (high tide) is held in place "under" the Moon, while another such tide is opposite.
+The tide under the Moon is explained by the Moon's gravity being stronger on the water close to it.
+The tide on the opposite side can be explained either by the centrifugal force as the Earth orbits the barycenter or by the water's inertia as the Moon's gravity is stronger on the solid Earth close to it and it is pulled away from the farther water.

-As a result, there are two high tides, and two low tides in about 24 hours.
+Thus, there are two high tides, and two low tides in about 24 hours.
 Since the Moon is orbiting the Earth in the same direction of the Earth's rotation, the high tides occur about every 12 hours and 25 minutes; the 25 minutes is due to the Moon's time to orbit the Earth.

 If the Earth were a water world (one with no continents) it would produce a tide of only one meter, and that tide would be very predictable, but the ocean tides are greatly modified by other effects: